Skip to content

 the proof half

-I architect the AI.
+I orchestrate the AI.

 I make the senior AI calls — orchestration, MCP, evals, guardrails — then the swarm turns the idea into a working proof: a real POC in hours, not a sprint.